 Be ready to provide accurate, thorough and honest information about your situation and your self-injuring behavior.
 You may want to take a trusted family member or friend along, if possible, for support and to help you remember information.

 To help prepare for your appointment, make a list of:

-- All medications, vitamins, herbs or other supplements that you're taking, including the doses
+- All medicines, vitamins, herbs or other supplements that you're taking, including the doses.

 - What treatments are available?
 Which do you recommend for me?